 3. Output.
 What actions can be done?

 Life involves all three, as animals must sense food or danger, know if the body is hungry or tired, and control actions like biting to survive.
-The neural tube then evolved analyze input patterns, evaluate body state feelings, and control muscle habits, and this evolution occurred in parallel not in sequence.
+The neural tube then evolved to analyze input patterns, evaluate body state and control muscle schema, and this evolution occurred in parallel not in sequence.

-An engineer might design a feedback system to analyze sense input, assess internal state and control muscle responses in that order, then integrate them (Figure 6.25), but evolution didn’t do that.
-Given three useful brain functions, it developed them all at once and in different ways, because the system has no single control center.
+An engineer might design a feedback system to analyze input, assess internal state and direct responses in that order, then integrate them (Figure 6.25), but evolution didn’t do that.
+Given three necessary functions, it developed them all at once in different ways because the brain has no control center.

 2. State control: Based on body state feelings.